Research project

 Project Overview

 This was an undergraduate observing project carried out with PNU Skyship, an astronomy club at Pusan National University.
-We used the 0.7 m PlaneWave CDK700 telescope at the Miryang Arirang Astronomical Observatory (MAAO) — IAU MPC observatory code P71 — to capture follow-up images of already numbered asteroids.
+We used the 0.7 m PlaneWave CDK700 telescope at the Miryang Arirang Astronomical Observatory (MAAO) — IAU MPC observatory code P71 — to track and image already numbered asteroids.

 Observation Equipment: CDK700 @ MAAO (P71)